developeroka/OOPY/OOP/Design/SoftwareDesignPatterns/Behaviorals/TemplateMethods/Notes.md

 ## Context

-The template pattern is used to provide a framework for the reuse and adaptation of generic behavior that can be *specialized* for a particular implementation by defining or redefining (overriding) some of its methods.
+The template pattern is used to provide the framework or skeleton of an algorithm in a superclass, but allowing for the specialization of a set of specific steps, methods or behaviors, therefore fostering code reuse and the adaptability of generic behavior, without changing its structure.

 ## Template (how)

+A series of steps are broken down into methods, some of which may be:

+* *abstract*, which would have to be obligatorily defined by a subclass; and/or
+* *instance methods*, which have a default implementation and which *may or may not be* overridden by a subclass.

-By using [Abstract Base Classes](https://docs.python.org/3/glossary.html#term-abstract-base-class),  we declare`ABCMeta` of the `abc` [module](https://docs.python.org/3/library/abc.html#module-abc) as a metaclass on our class to assure that the constructor of the subclass raises an error if it does not provide a concrete implementation of all desired core behaviors labeled with the @abstractmethod decorator.
+By using [Abstract Base Classes](https://docs.python.org/3/glossary.html#term-abstract-base-class),  we declare`ABCMeta` of the `abc` [module](https://docs.python.org/3/library/abc.html#module-abc) as a metaclass on our class to assure that the constructor of the subclass raises an error if it does not provide a concrete implementation of all desired core behaviors labeled with the `@abstractmethod` decorator.
 This enforces the notion or idea of a *template* to be followed by any class that inherits from it:

 ```python
 from abc import ABCMeta